Keiki Cloning Paste – A lot of conversation is currently happening on Social Media regarding the effects of Keiki paste

 Let me now briefly introduce our test subjects (results updated!):

 Phalaenopsis orchid or moth orchid

-The Keiki paste has originally been made for orchids and is said to work best on Phalaenopsis orchids.
+The Keiki paste was originally made for orchids and works best on Phalaenopsis orchids.

 They are very common in cultivation and are the kind of orchids you come across in-plant shops and garden centers but also in supermarkets.